-This page is designed for current high school students or any else who is thinking about attending Memorial University and who would like to learn a little more about studying Ocean Sciences.
+This page is designed for current high school students or anyone else who is thinking about attending Memorial University and who would like to learn a little more about studying in Ocean Sciences.

 Why study ocean sciences?